TKMultimedia/automoto-mockserver/Readme.md

-# AutoLease Ninja Middleware

-Middleware application for

-  - Connect client side to firebase API
-  - Connect client side to Saleforce API
+# Automoto mocking data

+This will return mock data to client side

 # Required software/application